Comment by alasdair_

 I'm asking why that concept doesn't scale up.
 Why wouldn't it work with machine learning tools that are used to detect anomalous patterns in corporate networks if you reverse them to detect expected patterns.

-• alasdair_ a day ago
+• alasdair_ 10 months ago

 The point is that there aren't only two sites available on the clearnet.
 Is the idea that you find a unique file size across every single site on the internet?